-Conditions for Admission Into Course of Study in Administration at CMR
+Conditions for Admission into Courses of Study in Administration at CMR

-1. Entry will normally be open to those candidates from RMC and RRMC who have completed their second year in Arts and preferably to those who have taken CO 304 Principles of Accounting.
+1. Entry will normally be open to those candidates from RMC and RRMC who have completed their second year in Arts and preferably to those who have taken C0304 Principles of Accounting.
 Other candidates from other options may be accepted subject to a special review of their academic records.